Monster Mash: The Movie

 And then Ghost John Lennon shows up.

-Ghost John Lennon (Actor) is ushered into the Monster Mash by Dracula and Igor.
+Ghost John Lennon (Matthew Rhys) is ushered into the Monster Mash by Dracula and Igor.
 As they show him around the insane party of the undead taking place, we get to find out what John has been up to these past four decades.
 “Well, ya know, I like to haunt Paul from time to time.
 Almost ended me own afterlife trying to get through a listen of Egypt Station.”

 We roam through the party with Ghost John Lennon as he enjoys hanging out with monsters and getting high off their drugs.
 It’s a really fun scene, watching John Lennon play beer pong with the Wolfman, then sharing a blunt with the Creature from the Black Lagoon.
 And just when we think it can’t get any better, John takes the stage, ready to perform a song with the Crypt Kicker 5…